 The bass guitar can be wrongly be dismissed as the least technical of the traditional rock instruments, but as you progress through the Rockschool grades you’ll soon realise that there’s a lot more to playing the bass than simply playing the root note of each chord!
-In this blog we’ve broken down some of the key techniques you’ll need to master the bass, and where you can expect to find them in our syllabus!
+In this blog we’ve broken down some of the key bass guitar techniques you’ll need to master this instrument, and where you can expect to find them in our bass guitar syllabus!

 Slapping can almost sound comical at times, and has led to its appearance in a wide range of media in popular culture.
 The theme tune from the sitcom ‘Seinfeld’ is built around an iconic slap bassline, while it’s even used in the theme tune from ‘Fireman Sam’, the hit children’s TV show.